-Independent Non-Executive Director
+Independent Non-Executive Director 75 years old

 Mr Ng Lip Yong ("Mr Ng"), a Malaysian, was appointed to the Board on 7 February 2019.
 He is currently the Chairman of the NRC as well as a Member of the AC and the BRMC.